RemPsyc/wowchemy-hugo-themes/wowchemy/archetypes/publication/index.md

 categories: []
 featured: false

+# Show publication and sharing statistics? (requires valid doi)
+# This only works for the compact view
+stats: true

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.
 # links: